EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/phoenix2_research_software_story.md

 ## Technical Aspects

 The phoenix libraries are aiming to **facilitate the development and improve the quality** of data acquisition and data analysis software.
 Therefore, they include some field specific tools for data exchange between processes, abstract socket API with build-in mock-ups, serialization, ... but also a lot of general purpose utilities for research software: testing, benchmarking, configuration and argument parsing, string manipulation, code generation...
-Phoenix also provides a complete CI/CD workflow ({% tool "gitlab-ci-cd" %}) for projects managed with {% tool "pixi" %}.
+Phoenix also provides a complete CI/CD workflow ({% tool "gitlab-cicd" %}) for projects managed with {% tool "pixi" %}.

 Thanks to its modular design, a user interested in a specific subset of the features can install only the required packages, keeping their environment lightweight.
 Phoenix packages are implemented in either `C++`, `Rust` and `python` and packaged with {% tool "pixi" %} to the platform and language agnostic `conda` package format.
 Packages are available for the `linux-64` and `linux-aarch64` platforms.
 Additional platforms could be added upon request.